Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Experiments

 \subsection{Study on Sim-to-real Robotic Task}

-In this section, we further investigate the robustness of \textit{Adv USR} on a sim-to-real robotic task.
+In this section, we further investigate the robustness of \textit{Adv-USR} on a sim-to-real robotic task.
 Sim-to-real is a commonly adopted setup to apply RL algorithms on real robots, where the agent is first trained in simulation and then transferred to real robots.
-Unlike the environmental setup in Section~\ref{sec:exp_setup} with additional perturbations during the testing phases, sim-to-real inherently possesses a mismatch between training and testing environments potentially due to many factors (e.g. physical values, delayed observations/controls).
+Unlike the environmental setup in Section~\ref{sec:exp_setup} with additional perturbations during the testing phases, sim-to-real inherently possesses a mismatch between training and testing environments potentially due to: (1) the simulator possesses a simplified dynamics model and suffers from accumulated error~\citep{erez2015simulation} and (2) there are significant differences between simulators and real hardware in robot's parameters, such as a quadruped example in Table~\ref{tab:a1_env}.
 As a result, this setup is an ideal testbed and practical application of the proposed robust RL algorithm.

-Specifically, we use the Unitree A1~\cite{unitree2018unitree} robot as the platform for sim-to-real transfer.
-The Unitree A1 is a quadruped robot with $12$ motors ($3$ motors per leg).
-Table~\ref{tab:a1_env} intuitively demonstrates the significant differences in the robot's parameters in simulations and for the real hardware.
-Notably, the real robot's parameters are presented as a value range as their exact values are difficult to identify and different across robots.
-Most previous works~\cite{kumar2021rma, yang2022learning} utilize domain randomization techniques~\cite{peng2018simtoreal} to deal with such big mismatches.
-This requires training on multiple randomly initialized simulated instances with diverse environmental parameters, expecting the policy to generalize to the test environment (real robot).
-However, training on a set of parameters is inefficient and unrealistic for some tasks~\cite{muratore2021dataefficient}.
-In contrast, \textit{Adv USR} proposed in this paper, only requires training on the nominal parameters.
+Specifically, we use the Unitree A1 robot~\citep{unitree2018unitree} and the Bullet simulator~\citep{coumans2016pybulleta} as the platform for sim-to-real transfer.
+The agents learn standing and locomotion in simulations and directly perform on real robots without adaption~\citep{lee2019robusta}.
+Since other baselines cannot generalize well even in pure simulated RWRL environments, we only compare SAC agents with and without \textit{Adv-USR} method.
+Most previous works~\cite{kumar2021rmaa, yang2021learning} utilize domain randomization (DR) techniques~\cite{peng2018simtoreal} to deal with sim-to-real mismatches.
+DR requires training on multiple randomly initialized simulated instances with diverse environmental parameters, expecting the policy to be generalized in the testing environment (real robot).
+In contrast, \textit{Adv-USR} only requires training on single nominal parameters, which tremendously improves the efficiency and feasibility.
+Detailed setup of the sim-to-real task is described in Appendix~\ref{sec:extra_setups_of_sim-to-real_task}.
+We also additionally compare DR theoretically and empirically in Appendix~\ref{sec:comparison_with_domain_randomization}.